BVI-Artefact: An Artefact Detection Benchmark Dataset for Streamed Videos: Proposed Database

 The process of introducing ten source or non-source artefacts is illustrated in Fig.~\ref{fig:datageneration}.
 First, we identify five common source artefacts usually induced during video acquisition and post-production: \textit{motion blur}, \textit{dark scenes}, \textit{graininess}, \textit{banding}, and \textit{aliasing}.
 While some of these artefacts are inherent to the original source videos, a few of them are synthesised based on the pristine source sequences, as described below.

 \textbf{Motion blur} typically results from insufficient frame rates or relatively wide shutter angles, with areas corresponding to the rapidly moving parts of the scene with reduced high frequency energy.
 While motion blur can improve the perception of motion, it can also degrade visual quality when excessive~\cite{mackin2018study}.
-Considering the difficulty of synthesising realistic motion blur, ten source videos are collected with this artefact.
+Considering the difficulty of synthesising realistic motion blur, ten source videos are collected with this artefact with various blur levels.

 \textbf{Dark scenes}, when described as artefacts, reflect insufficient lighting (due to underexposure during acquisition) that leads to decreased perceptual quality.
-Although physics-based lighting degradation models~\cite{pisano1998contrast,ng2011total} exist for synthesising dark content, they generally yield reduced realism; we therefore selected 10 natural dark sequences for this database.
+Although physics-based lighting degradation models~\cite{pisano1998contrast,ng2011total} exist for synthesising dark content, they generally yield reduced realism; we therefore selected 10 natural dark sequences for this database with different darkness levels.

 \textbf{Graininess} refers to the excessive visible noise in videos typically due to the nature of certain cameras (e.g., film camera) and/or high ISO values.
 Due to the limited availability of such content, to create grainy noise, we employed the technique in \cite{graininess} to add Gaussian noise (zero-mean, random standard deviations in a range of [0.1, 0.2]) to all frames of ten pristine source sequences.